feldroop/libsais-rs/README.md

     .into_vec();
 ```

-Please consult the [documentation](https://docs.rs/libsais/latest/libsais/) or [examples](./examples) for more details about how to use this library.
+Please consult the [documentation](https://docs.rs/libsais/latest/libsais/) and the [examples](./examples) for more details on how to use this library.

 ## Performance and benchmarks